 Following the introduction of the wholesale pricing model and the gradual increase in the number of grocery store liquor licences, the LDB's Retail division remains focused on being a competitive retailer.
 The full impact of liquor sales in grocery stores remain to be seen, as the market begins to adopt the new model, but will be closely monitored along with overall economic and industry trends.

 Improving Wholesale customer service

-After the separation of LDB's Retail and Wholesale operations, LDB Wholesale division has focused on improving speed to market of new products and improving partnerships with industry, retailers and vendors to forecast demand more accurately.
-LDB Wholesale is also working on a warehouse solution to improve productivity and order fill rate.
+After the separation of LDB's Retail and Wholesale operations, LDB Wholesale has focused on improving speed to market of new products and improving partnerships with industry, retailers and vendors to forecast demand more accurately.